implement openpty(3C), forkpty(3C), and login_tty(3C)

 The way it must be done on illumos is basically to implement whichever of those two routines you want, completely, and yourself.
 This should not be.

 A correct implementation of each (and anything related I don't know of) should be in libc.

-Updated by Joshua M. Clulow about 2 months ago
+Updated by Joshua M. Clulow almost 2 years ago

 I don't believe these interfaces appear in any published UNIX standard.
 They do, however, appear on OpenBSD, FreeBSD, Mac OS X, Oracle Solaris, and Linux systems:

 int openpty(int *, int *, char *, struct termios *, struct winsize *); int forkpty(int *, int *, char *, struct termios *, struct winsize *); int login_tty(int);

 OpenBSD offers some additional interfaces in this family:

 int getptmfd(void); int fdopenpty(int, int *, int *, char *, struct termios *, struct winsize *); int fdforkpty(int, int *, char *, struct termios *, struct winsize *);

 They seem somewhat predicated on having a file descriptor that represents a management device.
 What we have is, instead, a cloning device: you open it and the act of opening it is what gets you a pseudo terminal pair.
 As it isn't exactly clear how these would work for us, and they don't seem to be widely available otherwise, so I am going to leave them out.